ros-navigation/docs.nav2.org/configuration/packages/configuring-vector-object-server.rst

 Covered use-cases
 *****************

-Using Vector Object server publishing an output map as input mask to :ref:`Costmap Filters <foxy_migration>` allows covering following (not restricted only to) use-cases:
+Using Vector Object server publishing an output map as input mask to :ref:`Costmap Filters <costmap_filters>` allows covering following (not restricted only to) use-cases:

 - No-access zone
 - Speed-restriction areas